 What's FES Cycling?

-When leg paralysis restricts exercise, FES Cycling with RehaMove is a practical and effective way of boosting circulation, strengthening muscle, easing spasm and much more.
+When complete or partial leg paralysis restricts exercise, FES Cycling with RehaMove is a practical and effective way of boosting circulation, strengthening muscles, easing spasms and much more.

 A RehaMove FES Cycling system allows individuals with partial or complete paralysis of the legs to pedal a stationary cycle (a motorised ergometer) with their own muscle power - despite their paralysis.
 This has a much more powerful effect than using a motorised bike without FES.

 Harnessing so called FES (functional electrical stimulation) technology - a tried, tested and safe approach - the system activates weakened or paralysed muscles of the body with the help of sophisticated computer and sensor technology.
 By this means, users of a RehaMove FES Cycling system can actively exercise the muscles of paralysed limbs improving circulation, easing spasms, keeping bones strong and much more.

 The aim is to build muscle bulk, strength, improve fitness and reduce muscle spasm producing circulation benefits.

 This results in effectively reversing many of the detrimental effects on fitness of the neurological injury.

 The muscles must be stimulated in time with the movement of the pedals and the intensity of stimulation is regulated carefully.
 There are two fundamental versions of the adult RehaMove system.